minamarkham/cupcake/src/content/posts/rebuilding-slack.md

 This process, also known as [art direction](http://usecases.responsiveimages.org/#art-direction), is accomplished by using the [`picture` and `source`](https://html.spec.whatwg.org/multipage/embedded-content.html#embedded-content) elements with [Picturefill](https://scottjehl.github.io/picturefill/) as a polyfill for older browsers.
 Defining characteristics, like device size, device resolution, orientation allows us to display different image assets when the design dictates it.

-{% figure '_Our Features pages use_ srcset _to display different images based on viewport size._' %}
+{% figure "/assets/images/slack/15SzojYwz0QGQF614iNNBmg.gif", "", '_Our Features pages use_ srcset _to display different images based on viewport size._' %}
-{% image "/assets/images/slack/15SzojYwz0QGQF614iNNBmg.gif", "" %}
-{% endfigure %}

 With these tools, we were able to display the best possible version of an asset based upon query parameters we set.
 In the above example, the main hero image needed a simpler version for a smaller viewport.